Alpha Omega Alpha Banquet and Visiting Professor

-Join us as we celebrate the 2023 inductees to the Alpha Omega Alpha medical honor society.
-Each year, the inductees are celebrated at an invitation-only banquet, held this year on Tuesday, April 4 at the Pyle Center, located at 702 Langdon St. in Madison.
+Join us as we celebrate the 2025 inductees to the Alpha Omega Alpha medical honor society.
+Each year, the inductees are celebrated at an invitation-only banquet, held this year on Tuesday, April 8 at Tripp Commons in Memorial Union, located at 800 Langdon Street, Madison, WI.

 This is an accordion element with a series of buttons that open and close related content panels.